-The UK Competition and Markets Authority is expected to block Meta’s $315 million acquisition of Giphy in the near future, media reports say.
+Media reports say that the UK Competition and Markets Authority is expected to block Meta’s $315 million acquisition of Giphy in the near future.

 Meta, previously known as Facebook, moved to buy the online GIF platform in May 2020.